 The bottom of the Cooler Master MM711 reveals the mouse feet and the sensor.
 The mouse feet are made up of PTFE, which is commonly known as Teflon.
 These give the mouse a smooth glide.
 I am quite happy to see Cooler Master also provide replacement feet as they can wear out.
 In the middle of the base is the sensor.
 This is the Pixart PMW3389, which is one of the top-of-the-line Pixart sensors out there.
 The PMW3389 tracks at high speeds of 400 IPS with acceleration up to 50g, though it is not enabled by default.
 Polling rate is set to a minimum 1ms, or a maximum frequency of 1000Hz, and a maximum native resolution of 16000 DPI.
 Unfortunately, I did notice a bit of rattling from the sensor, which could be a one-off issue since the MM710 did not suffer from this.

-As of press time, Cooler Master their MasterPlus software that supports the MM711.
+As of press time, the MM711 integrates with Cooler Master's MasterPlus software.
 It is the same piece of software you use with the MM710.
 You can download it from their website, which is a 66MB download.
 Using the software was overall a consistent experience, especially when compared to previous Cooler Master software.
 In addition, I ended up updating the firmware installed on this mouse during usage.
 Internally, Cooler Master has provided 512KB of memory on the mouse to store all of these settings.
 There is also a 32-bit ARM Cortex M0+ processor to control everything.